A Spring Guide to Asheville, NC

 As part of your spring awakening, feel the healing power of nature in a Forest Bathing experience from Asheville Wellness Tours.
 You’ll join a certified forest therapy guide that’ll help you deepen your connection with nature, culminating with a tea in the forest.

 You can also soak in the relaxation at any of Asheville's local spas, including outdoors in the treetops at Shoji Spa or inside a purifying salt cave at the Asheville Salt Cave or Salt Spa of Asheville.
+For a quick refresher, take 15 minutes out of your day to visit the Recline & Unwind spa.
 See our guide to spas and wellness in Asheville for more ways to treat yourself.

 For many, spring will mark the first time to experience the new greenway in the River Arts District along the French Broad River.
 This 2-mile paved pathway is a great place to stretch your legs as you explore the city’s artistic center, which is home to more than 200 working artist studios.
 Bright yellow signs at various points along the way make for a great Instagram photo opp.